Diversity, Equity and Inclusion

 1st to 2nd Year Retention – URM

-- The office of Cultural Diversity in conjunction with Student Services will review data provided to analyze student successes.
+• The Office of Diversity, Equity and Inclusion in conjunction with Student Services will review data provided to analyze student successes.
 Alterations will be made to improve strategies should this become necessary.

 Super Someday